treasure-data/td-js-sdk/README.md

 * **td_os** - client operating system (server)
 * **td_os_version** - client operating system version (server)

 Certain values cannot be obtained from the browser.
-For these values, we send matching keys and values, and the server replaces their values.
-For examples: `{"td_ip": "td_ip"}`
+For these values, we send matching keys and values, and the server replaces the values upon receipt.
+For examples: `{"td_ip": "td_ip"}` is sent by the browser, and the server will update it to something like `{"td_ip": "1.2.3.4"}`

-All server values except td_ip are found by parsing the user-agent string.
+All server values except `td_ip` are found by parsing the user-agent string.
 This is done server-side to ensure that it can be kept up to date.

 ## Default values